pyexcel/pyexcel-cli/README.rst

     | 4 | 3 | 2 |
     +---+---+---+

+Because pyexcel family is loosely coupled, especially for file format supports, you install the libraries that you need to.
+If you need to support xls format, you will need to install pyexcel-xls.
+For more information, please see the plugin section.
 .. _file-format-list:

 .. table:: A list of file formats supported by external plugins